resloved/dots/README.md

 ### Goals

 My last setup was a mess caused by experimentation, poor structural organization, and an unending amount of dependencies.
-Since changes had to made I kept a couple goals in mind.
+Since changes had to be made I kept a couple goals in mind.

 + Maintainability
 + Essential